Xe/project-template/README.md

    ```

 1. Open the Actions view in the repo on gitea and be sure tests pass.
 1. If tests pass, open the Actions view, click on `release.yaml`, and then click "Run Workflow".
+You may need to run it twice.
-1. Gitea will process things and then Mimi will push version v0.1.0.
+1. Gitea will process things and then Mimi will push version v1.0.0.
 This is normal.
 Once it's done, `git pull`:

    ```text
    git pull